J.D. Salinger

 Salinger's stories of the late 1940s and early 1950s, written mainly for the New Yorker, were gems of concise language, fine nuance and relaxed voice.
 Among other favourites were "For Esmé—With Love and Squalor" about a shell-shocked soldier, who finds comfort in a small girl's gift, and "Uncle Wiggily in Connecticut", a Glass-related piece that was made into the only film adaptation of a Salinger story.
 (The movie, My Foolish Heart, was such a distortion of the story, that Salinger never again let Hollywood get its hands on his work.)

-The Catcher in the Rye, which sealed his reputation with the pulic, was a novel quite different from his Glass and veteran stories.
+The Catcher in the Rye, which sealed his reputation with the public, was a novel quite different from his Glass and veteran stories.
 The account of a prep school dropout in New York was like nothing anyone had written before.
 The mundane experiences of the disaffected Holden Caulfield are related in his own ironical voice speaking colloquially and directly to the reader with scarcely a word breaking character until close to the end, a stunning achievement whose style has been much copied.
 The boy's droll critiques of all the "phonies" he runs across at school and at large have appealed to generations of alienated young people ever since.

 Salinger never published such a successful work again.
 The Nine Stories collection and Franny and Zooey (published as a book in 1961 but actually having appeared as two pieces in The New Yorker in the mid-1950s) were well received.
 Writers have cited the stories as influencing their own styles.
 Franny and Zooey are also noteworthy for introducing some obscure religious notions, especially about continuous prayer, into Salinger's work.